PinYuanChen/dragon-vs-tiger/README.md

 # DT
-Dragon vs. Tiger

-DT is a simpilified project based on my working task.
+Dragon vs. Tiger is a simpilified project based on my working task.

 There are two sides in this game: dragon and tiger.